CSCfi/rahti-ml-examples/README.md

 The pre-trained model is downloaded from [CSC's Allas object storage service](https://docs.csc.fi/#data/Allas/).
 This part requires some tricks as we start several processes in parallel to handle multiple HTTP requests, but we don't want them all to download the files.
 The file downloading code can be found in [`rahti_utils.py`](https://github.com/CSCfi/rahti-ml-examples/blob/tf2-imdb/rahti_utils.py).

-**NOTE:** Setting up with Rahti is the same as with the Minimal Python example, except that when giving the URL of the GitHub repository, you need to click "advanced options" and give the name of then branch in the "Git Reference" field (as it otherwise will default the main branch):
+**NOTE:** Setting up with Rahti is the same as with the previous Minimal Python example, except that when giving the URL of the GitHub repository, you need to click "advanced options" and give the name of then branch in the "Git Reference" field (as it otherwise will default the main branch):

 ![Image of Rahti web user interface: configuration with advanced options](images/rahti-advanced.png)